How To Bench Press: A Guide For The Average Bloke

 7. Arch Your Back

 Arching your back during a bench press is a somewhat contentious topic within the lifting community.
 Professional powerlifters always arch their backs during the bench press as this allows them to lift more weight by reducing the distance travelled by the bar.
-However, arching the back does more than just allow you to lift more weight – it also allows for more efficient recruitment of the shoulder muscles, upper back and the lower pec, thus enabling a more stable bench pressing position.
+However, arching the back does more than just allow you to lift more weight – it also allows for more efficient recruitment of the shoulder muscles, upper back and lower pec, thus enabling a more stable bench pressing position.

 As long as you don’t have any pre-existing back conditions you should be fine with arching your back provided you do it with proper form.